BANMo: Building Animatable 3D Neural Models from Many Casual Videos: Method

 Directly representing $\mathcal{S}$ as neural networks can be difficult to optimize.
 Therefore, we condition neural skinning weights on explicit 3D Gaussian ellipsoids that move along with the bone coordinates.
-Following LASR~\cite{yang2021lasr}, the Gaussian skinning weights are determined by the Mahalanobis distance between ${\bf X}$ and the Gaussian ellipsoids:
+Similar to LASR~\cite{yang2021lasr}, the Gaussian skinning weights are determined by the Mahalanobis distance between ${\bf X}$ and the Gaussian ellipsoids: